ause-journal/ause-journal.github.io/docs/simpler.md

 # Call for papers, Less is More
 {: .fs-9 }

+{: .warning }
-Submissions to this track musht come  much come with a cover letter stating that they wish to be reviewed as "less is more" paper.
+> Submissions to this track must come  much come with a cover letter stating that they wish to be reviewed as "less is more" paper.

 Over the years, there have been many reports  that very simple models can perform exceptionally well [^am] [^ho] [^ko] [^me] [^ta] [^za] and that such simpler models are essential for human comprehension of a topic [^pi].